Burlington Public Library Historical Timeline

 The bell was located in the bell tower of the Town Hall on the east side of Elizabeth Street, between James and Maria.
 In 1916, when the Town Council decided to join the other Halton municipalities in adopting Daylight Savings Time, the bell ringer cooperated for the first two weeks; however, there was opposition, and within two weeks the bell ringer reverted to the previous schedule.

 One night it was stolen from its storage place in Lowville.
-When authorities were notified, they found a car which was riding very low to the road, and when they pulled it over, the bell the thieves were taking to have melted down, was inside!
+Not long after the authorities were notified, they saw a car riding very low to the road—and when they pulled it over, the bell was inside.
+The thieves were taking it to a foundry to have it melted down.

-The bell was then stored behind the Works Department yard until the early 1960s when William Gilbert, the Chair of the Library Board raised $1,400 to install the bell in front of the Elizabeth Street Library, right across the street from where the old town hall had been located.
+The bell was then stored behind the Works Department yard until the early 1960s when William Gilbert, Chair of the Library Board, raised $1,400 to install the bell in front of the Elizabeth Street Library, across the street from where the old town hall had been located.

-The campaign was completed in 1962, and the bell remained with the Library as it moved to New Street.
+The Library's fundraising campaign was completed in 1962, and the bell remained with the Library as it moved to New Street in 1970.
 Plans for the opening ceremony included having Governor General Roland Michener ring the bell to signify the opening of the building.
-Because Canada was in the midst of the FLQ crises at that time, the Governor General’s security detail refused to allow the Governor General to perform this task, so Michael Rose, son of the Chairman of the Library Board, rang the bell instead.
+Because Canada was in the midst of the FLQ crises at that time, the Governor General’s security detail refused to allow the Governor General to perform this task, so Michael Rose, son of the Library Board Chair, rang the bell instead.
 Michael rang the bell again in 2005, at the reopening of the renovated building.